konyomba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ./8-cwd_state is a script that writes the content of the command ls -la to the file ls_cwd_content and if the content exists it overwrites and if the file does not exist it also creates it
 ./9-duplicate_last_line a script that duplicates the last line of the file iacta./10-no_more_js is  a script all the regular files with a .js extension that are present in the current directory and its subfolders
 ./11-directories is a script that counts number of directories and subdirectories in the current directory including hidden directories
+./12-newest_files the script displays the 10 newest files in the current directory